-On September 20, 2017, the Centers for Disease Control (CDC) released an update to report a total of 235 illnesses with 4 strains of Salmonella in the following 26 states:
+In November 2017, the CDC released an update to report a total of 220 illnesses with 4 strains of Salmonella in the following 23 states:

 Arizona, California, Colorado, Connecticut, Delaware, Florida, Iowa, Kentucky, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Missouri, North Carolina, New Jersey, New York, Ohio, Oklahoma, Pennsylvania, South Carolina, Tennessee, Texas, Virginia, and Wisconsin.

 There are 4 separate outbreaks that are currently under investigation:

 - Salmonella Thompson, Salmonella Kiambu, Salmonella Agona, and Salmonella Gaminara

 Health officials in Maryland reported the outbreak after 3 out of 10 Caribeña papayas from a store in Baltimore tested positive for Salmonella.
 All papayas that were imported to the U.S. from the Carica de Campeche farm in Mexico in July 2017 have been recalled.

 Caribeña Papaya Recall